These are the Best AT&T phones you can buy in 2022: Samsung, Apple, and more!

 Best Budget: Samsung Galaxy A32

-Samsung makes amazing phones both in the high end and the low end of the market, and the Galaxy A12 is a testament to what they can do in the low end.
-The Galaxy A12 follows the trail that last year’s Galaxy A11 left, and while the MediaTek Helio P35 that powers it is not the most performing CPU out of the bunch, or maybe even out of its price point, it makes up for it by providing the same Samsung experience and One UI software that comes with the high-end devices and brings it to the low end of the spectrum..
+Samsung makes amazing phones both in the high end and the low end of the market, and the Galaxy A32 is a testament to what they can do in the low end.
+The Galaxy A32 follows the trail that last year’s Galaxy A31 left, and it features a MediaTek Dimensity 720 CPU that, while it might not be the most performing CPU out of the bunch, it’s definitely one of the best in its price category, and it makes up for it by providing the same Samsung experience and One UI software that comes with the high-end devices and brings it to the low end of the spectrum.
 The result is a device with understated looks but a decent feature set, including a 48MP quad rear camera and a ginormous 5,000 mAh battery.
 Oh, it also comes with 5G support.

 If you’re looking for something that will do the job on a tight budget, this is one of the best AT&T phones you should be considering.